Podcast: Play in new window | Download

 - your child is dealing with bullying issues at school

 - the school isn’t addressing your child’s needs

-- the school won’t accommodate your family travel plans
+- they won’t accommodate your family’s travel plans

 - the school won’t accommodate your family values

 - grades and traditional educational approaches don’t make sense to you

 - or do you want more pandemic restrictions

 - you want to spend more time with kids, especially when they’re younger